dbaron/details-styling/README.md

 We should instead be in a situation where stylability is not an obstacle to the use of the `details` element for the vast majority of disclosure widgets on the Web.

+## User needs

+Developers regularly use disclosure and accordion widgets on the Web.
+Today, that often means that they build their own widget rather than using a widget provided by the platform.

+This proposal is suggesting that we add features that would enable developers to use the platform's widget in more cases (hopefully the vast majority of cases).
+Doing so would help users because it would make (or at least would enable making) the user experience more consistent, and generally better, in a number of areas:
+* keyboard shortcuts and focus handling,
+* exposure via ARIA to assistive technology, and
+* integration with browser features such as find-in-page.

+Reducing the need for developers to build their own widgets should also reduce the size of pages that use such widgets, which reduces the time and bandwidth needed for users to load those pages.

 ## Current implementation behavior